rpazdiaz/hello-world/README.md

 Lets make additional changes and see if can do it with out the guide testing the iphone apps as well

+5/10 Testing the push from terminal on my client machine.
+5/10 hope im get this right